Off-site Levies and Infrastructure

 How Levies are Charged

 At Council’s direction, City administration held discussions with the development industry to create an off-site levy bylaw.
-The following industry organizations are involved in the discussions:
+The following industry organizations were involved in the discussions:

 - Urban Development Institute - Edmonton Region (UDI-ER)